-COMSA strictly enforces the following policy that guides us how we conduct business internally and externally with our partners, communities and clients.
-It’s mandatory that everyone who works with and for COMSA including but not limited to the Board of Directors, members, employees, volunteers, contractors among others adhere to the following policy:
+COMSA strictly enforces the following policy that guides us how we conduct business internally and externally with our partners and clients.
+It’s mandatory that everyone who works with and for COMSA, including but not limited to the Board of Directors, members, employees, volunteers, and contractors adhere to the following policy:

 1. People First

 When we serve, we place the needs and interests of the people we serve before ours.